Blaine Clausell

-Blaine Iman Clausell (born January 31, 1992) is a former American football offensive tackle.
-He played college football for Mississippi State, where he was the starting left tackle for four years, and was signed by the Baltimore Ravens as an undrafted free agent in 2015.
-He has also played for the New England Patriots, Washington Redskins, and Carolina Panthers.
+Blaine Iman Clausell (born January 31, 1992) is an American former professional football player who was an offensive tackle for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs, starting at left tackle for four years, and was signed by the Baltimore Ravens as an undrafted free agent in 2015.

 Professional career

 Baltimore Ravens

-Clausell signed with the Baltimore Ravens on May 2, 2015 after going undrafted in the 2015 NFL Draft.
+Clausell signed with the Baltimore Ravens on May 2, 2015 after going undrafted in the 2015 NFL draft.
 On May 12, the Ravens announced Clausell would receive a $10,000 signing bonus, the highest of any Ravens undrafted free agent.
 On September 4, 2015, he was waived by the Ravens.

 New England Patriots

 Clausell was signed to the New England Patriots' practice squad on September 7, 2015.
 On November 19, 2015, he was released by the Patriots.

 Baltimore Ravens (second stint)

 On November 20, 2015, Clausell was signed to the Ravens' practice squad.
 He signed a reserve/future contract with the Ravens on January 4, 2016.
 On September 3, 2016, he was released by the Ravens and was signed to the practice squad the next day.